JudgeSansDredd/allegro/README.md

 - `PERCENT_WORKED_PER_DAY`: How much time do you spend working on tasks a day.
 For example, `50` would mean you spend half your time on tasks, and half your time on other things.
   Allegro would log approximately 4 hours of work per day.

+## 6. Newt

+> It's yelling at me about not having whiptail, or something

+Whiptail is a bash program that allows for fancy looking GUIs.
+If you don't have it installed, the fastest way to get it is by running `brew install newt`.
+It comes in the `newt` package.